wKovacs64/react-native-responsive-image-view/README.md

 Check out the [Snack Playground][snack-playground] for an interactive experience where you can try out the various usage patterns.
-You can see the code run live on your own device via the [Expo client][expo-client], or enable the Preview option to nuse the in-browser simulators!
+You can see the code run live on your own device via the [Expo client][expo-client], or enable the Preview option to use the in-browser simulators!

 ## Inspiration